-Posture imbalances/spinal misalignments can cause changes to the structure of the spine (degeneration) as well as irritate nerves. muscles, and joints.
+Posture imbalances/spinal misalignments/joint fixations can cause changes to the structure of the spine (degeneration) as well as irritate nerves, muscles, and joints.
 These changes can get progressively worse over time.
 These changes take the form of ongoing damage known as “spinal degeneration” or “wear-and-tear” arthritis.
 If you were to continually drive your car with the wheels out of alignment, the tires would wear down – your spine is no different!
-It is possible to reasonably estimate the time your problem has been present in your spine by studying a spinal x-ray.
-Having this information is useful in understanding the time and effort needed for correction.

 A normal spine from the side has a nice smooth curve.
 This curve is essential to your health and the health of your nervous system.
 Since your spinal cord travels down the center of the spine, any alteration in this curve puts stress through your spinal cord and onto the nerves within your nervous system.
 The discs are spaced evenly, and the bones are nice and smooth.

 Degeneration Phase 1

-Degeneration Phase 1 subluxation degeneration is seen in subluxations that have been present for up to 10 years.
 This phase is characterized with a loss or change in the normal curve in the spine.
 This puts much more stress through the discs.
-Correction for phase 1 can take between 6 and 18 months.
 More than 80% of patients in phase 1 will experience no pain or symptoms.

 Degeneration Phase 2